normanjoyner/containership.cli/docs/_pages/quick-start-guide.md

 `csctl remote add <remote_name> <remote_url>`

 > This cluster will also need firewall rules for the Containership API open to the machine you are using the CLI from.
+See <https://docs.containership.io/access-control/firewalls/oss-firewall-guidelines> for more informatino on firewalls.

-> If it is a cluster created through the Containership cloud dashboard, the `cloud` plugin can assist you in setting up remotes.
+> If it is a cluster created through the Containership Cloud dashboard, the `cloud` plugin can assist you in setting up remotes.

 After you have created the remote, you can set it as your currently active remote with the following command: